GDB quick reference

 Print

-print/x (val & 0xff) Evaluate and print result in hex
+print/x (val & 0xff) Print in hex format

 display EXPR Auto-print EXPR each time execution stops

-display/d i Auto-print uses same format modifiers as print above
+display/d i Auto-print accepts same format modifiers as print above

 info display List all auto-printed expressions